Alfresco/docs-alfresco/aws-s3/4.0/config/index.md

 ### New properties

-Here is a list of properties that were added in S3 Connector 4.0.
+Here is a list of properties that have been added in S3 Connector 4.0.

 * `connector.s3.deletionTagInsteadOfDelete`